Get in Touch with NAME

 Who can apply for the new Malta Permanent Residence Programme (MPRP) regulations?

-As with the previous regulations, only Third Country Nationals (TCN) can apply for residence under the new Malta Permanent Residence Programme (MPRP) regulations.
+As with the previous regulations, only Third Country Nationals (TCN) can apply for the Malta Golden Visa Programme under the new Malta Permanent Residence Programme (MPRP) regulations.
 To the effects of the regulations, Third Country Nationals are those individuals who are not citizens of the European Union.
 EEA nationals and Swiss nationals shall not be considered to be third-country nationals.
 Persons who qualify as dependents of the principal applicant are defined by the L.N.
 121 enacting the new Malta Permanent Residence Programme (MPRP) regulation.
 The qualifying dependents are defined as follows:

 - The principal applicant’s spouse in a monogamous marriage or in another relationship having the same or a similar status to marriage.
 For the purposes of the MPRP, the term “spouse” shall be gender-neutral;